 Why Local Experience Matters

-I’ve been serving Strasburg for years, and that local knowledge matters more than you might think.
-I know that homes in the older section near Main Street often have clay tile liners from the 1970s.
-I know that properties near the I-70 corridor tend to have more issues with wind-driven rain getting past inadequate chimney caps.
-I know which local suppliers have the materials I need when I need them.
+I've worked Strasburg for years, and that local know-how counts for more than people figure.
+I know the older homes near Main Street usually have clay tile liners dating to the 1970s.
+I know the properties near the I-70 corridor get more wind-driven rain sneaking past weak chimney caps.
+I know which local suppliers actually have the materials I need the day I need them.

 Making Your Investment Last